View the clinical trial

 Clinical Trials Experience:

-Postmarketing Experience: Reported adverse reactions identified during post approval of RYTARY include suicide attempt and ideation.
+Postmarketing Experience: Reported adverse reactions identified during post approval use of RYTARY include suicide attempt and ideation.
 Because these reactions are reported voluntarily from a population of unknown size, it is not always possible to reliably estimate their frequency or establish a causal relationship to RYTARY exposure.

-Monitor patients taking selective MAO-B inhibitors and carbidopa-levodopa.
+Monitor patients taking selective MAO-B inhibitors and RYTARY.
 The combination may be associated with orthostatic hypotension.
 Dopamine D2 receptor antagonists (e.g., phenothiazines, butyrophenones, risperidone, metoclopramide), isoniazid, and iron salts or multivitamins containing iron salts may reduce the effectiveness of RYTARY.
 Monitor patients for worsening Parkinson’s symptoms.

-Pregnancy and Nursing Mothers: RYTARY should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Pregnancy and nursing mothers: RYTARY should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Caution should be exercised when RYTARY is administered to a nursing woman.

 Pediatrics: Safety and efficacy in pediatric populations have not been established.